Stroke: Physical and occupational therapy

 Physical and occupational therapy have overlapping areas of expertise; however, physical therapy focuses on joint range of motion and strength by performing exercises and relearning functional tasks such as bed mobility, transferring, walking and other gross motor functions.
 Physiotherapists can also work with people who have had stroke to improve awareness and use of the hemiplegic side.
 Rehabilitation involves working on the ability to produce strong movements or the ability to perform tasks using normal patterns.
 Emphasis is often concentrated on functional tasks and people's goals.
 One example physiotherapists employ to promote motor learning involves constraint-induced movement therapy.
 Through continuous practice the person relearns to use and adapt the hemiplegic limb during functional activities to create lasting permanent changes.
 Physical therapy is effective for recovery of function and mobility after stroke.
 Occupational therapy is involved in training to help relearn everyday activities known as the activities of daily living (ADLs) such as eating, drinking, dressing, bathing, cooking, reading and writing, and toileting.
+Many times stroke survivors suffer from a motor decline on both arms, although one is usually more impaired.
+The question of whether to focus on the more impaired arm or instead strengthen the arm that is less impaired is being studied.

 Approaches to helping people with urinary incontinence include physical therapy, cognitive therapy, and specialized interventions with experienced medical professionals, however, it is not clear how effective these approaches are at improving urinary incontinence following stroke.

 Treatment of spasticity related to stroke often involves early mobilizations, commonly performed by a physiotherapist, combined with elongation of spastic muscles and sustained stretching through different positions.
 Gaining initial improvement in range of motion is often achieved through rhythmic rotational patterns associated with the affected limb.
 After full range has been achieved by the therapist, the limb should be positioned in the lengthened positions to prevent against further contractures, skin breakdown, and disuse of the limb with the use of splints or other tools to stabilize the joint.
 Cold ice wraps or ice packs may briefly relieve spasticity by temporarily reducing neural firing rates.
+Physical therapy is sometimes suggested for people who experience sexual dysfunction following stroke.

 Electrical stimulation to the antagonist muscles or vibrations has also been used with some success.
-Physical therapy is sometimes suggested for people who experience sexual dysfunction following stroke.
+Evidence suggests that electrical stimulation can improve muscle strength after stroke.
+Cyclical electrical stimulation has shown moderate benefits for increasing strength compared with no treatment, while functional electrical stimulation may provide only small additional benefits when added to task practice.